U.S. establishes policy for exports of armed drones

 The official said there was no formal list of countries that would be eligible for exports of armed drones, and all requests would be evaluated on a case-by-case basis, with consideration of human rights, regional power balance, and other factors.

-Even before the new policy was announced, the U.S. government had granted General Atomics a license to market its Predator XP export model to India.
+Even before the new policy was announced, the U.S. government had granted General Atomics a licence to market its Predator XP export model to India.

 The Philippines, which is embroiled in a bitter dispute with China over South China Sea boundaries, would be interested in drones that could be used for intelligence and surveillance operations, military spokesman Colonel Restituto Padilla said.